Wbwren/Personal-portfolio/README.md

 ## UX

 ### User stories
-* As an employer, I want to gain a good understanding of the applicant's ability and suitability for a given role.

 * As an employer, I want to see a well designed and visually appealing website that demonstrates the technical ability of the applicant.

+    * This need was fulfilled through the website itself demonstrating the applicant's technical ability.

 * As an employer, I want to see the applicants strengths to assess which role the applicant is best suited to.

+    * The expertise section lists what the applicant believes to be his strengths.

 * As a software engineer, I want to gain an understanding of the interests, strengths and goals of the portfolio owner to assess whether a collaboration may be possible.

+    * The website designer covered their interests, strengths and future project plans.

 * As the website owner, I want a simple to use website that allows me to easily showcase my lastest projects to others.

+    * Adding additional projects to the website will be an easy process due to the simplistic column layout of the project images.

-* As the website owner, I don't want users to be able to spam my email inbox or submit an empty form.
+* As the website owner, I don't want users to be able to submit an empty form.

+    * This need was met by giving the 'required' attribute to the form input elements.

 ### Strategy
 __Goal__: Create a website to showcase my software development skills to potential employers and facilitate collaboration with other developers.